Breakfast Oatmeal Cupcakes – Cook just once, and you get a delicious breakfast for the entire month!

 - Easy to eat at a desk… or pack in a lunchbox!

 Just throw a couple into your bag, perhaps along with a container of peanut butter and some fresh fruit, and you’re good to go with a balanced breakfast.
-My roommate, my mom, and five of my friends are all hooked!
+My family, my old roommate, and five of my friends are all hooked!

 Never skip breakfast again.

-Cook once, and you have a delicious breakfast for the entire month!
+Cook once, and you don’t have to worry about breakfast for a month!

 Breakfast Oatmeal Cupcakes To Go